-How long can you continue to stay in Australia on the Working Holiday (subclass 417) visa and the Work and Holiday (subclass 462) visa?
+How long can you stay in Australia on the Working Holiday (subclass 417) visa and the Work and Holiday (subclass 462) visa?

 This is one of the most important similarities between the two visas.

-Another distinction to note between the two are the designated work, which differs significantly with the 417 covering more areas across the country.
+Another distinction to note between the two are the designated work, which differs significantly from the 417 covering more areas across the country.

 You may think that as long as you have met the specified work requirement you are good to go.
-But even though being one of the easiest visas to apply for, the department is very strict on assessing the second and third visa applications.
+But even though being one of the easiest visas to apply for, the department is stringent in assessing the second and third visa applications.
 If you have any doubts whatsoever, do not hesitate to use professional help instead of loitering around multiple forums filled with plenty of unqualified recommendations and hearsay.

 What can you do to increase your chances to stay in Australia after the completion of your Working Holiday (subclass 417) visa or the Work and Holiday (subclass 462) visa?

-Many of these visitors come to Australia on a Working Holiday (subclass 417) visa or Work and Holiday (subclass 462) visa.
-Not long after arrival they will fall in love with the weather, the sights and sounds, the culture and the people of Australia.
+Many of these visitors come to Australia on a Working Holiday (subclass 417) visa or a Work and Holiday (subclass 462) visa.
+Not long after arrival, they will fall in love with the weather, the sights and sounds, the culture, and the people of Australia.
 The question that everyone is asking here is how can they obtain a suitable visa to continue to stay in Australia permanently, or in other words permanent residency?

-I have listed below some tips of the pathways to obtain a temporary or permanent visa.
-This does not mean you will meet all the requirements for your visa of choice, but it can be a helpful tool to get you up to a par:
+I have listed below some tips on the pathways to obtaining a temporary or permanent visa.
+This does not mean you will meet all the requirements for your visa of choice, but it can be a helpful tool to get you up to par: